AmarAladzuz/Covid_19/README.md

 ### Overview

 Through this project I managed to analyze real world data on COVID-19.
 I have utilized SQL and Tableau for that purpose.
+I have split data into two datasets so I could practice some formulas and features of SQL.
+First data sat was about the COVID-19 deaths stats and the other one was about the vaccination stats.